MarcYuMusic/myLMSC261/_Final Project/FinalProjectMarkdown.md

 With over 200 champions and 275 nodes, there are over 50,000 different combinations of champions and node.
 My job is to test all 50,000 combinations and computate the most mathematically optimal placements based on the available roster of all 30 players in my alliance.

 ## Logic and Databases: Google Sheets and SQL
+<strong>The How (Part 1):</strong>
 Google Sheets has its own "language", but also allows users to write in SQL.
 The following logic is done entirely in Google Sheets and SQL.
-To find the best possible placements, we need really, really good logic.
+To find the best possible placements, what we need is really, really good logic.
 And lots of data.
 Here's how we do it:

 1) Each player's roster is uploaded into a database (sorted by a "Class" that allows the optimizer to analyze sections of data at a time).